The story today is partly about what we didn’t see. That means just one thing: We’ll have to walk the Camino again to see what we missed.

 This will be of interest to Tania who had a strong connection with “The Wizard of Oz” on her Camino journey: the yellow brick road, red sandals, and “Somewhere Over the Rainbow.”
 We are only 13 days into our Camino journey and already we have a connection (albeit remote) with “The Wizard of Oz!”
 We have bumped into Jen and Grace several times since Puente La Reina, and guess where they are from!
 Kansas!!!
 The same place where Dorothy from “The Wizard of Oz” got whipped up into a tornado!
 Well, I said it was a “remote” connection.
 LOL!

 P.S.
-Here is just a little bit more about Domingo Garcia, Saint Dominic of the Road, for whom Santo Domingo de la Calzada is named after.
+Here’s a bit more about Domingo Garcia, Saint Dominic of the Road, for whom Santo Domingo de la Calzada is named.
 He dedicated his life to improving the physical route for pilgrims.
 He built many of the roads and bridges that we pass along.
 They were built in the 11th century, so they have been rebuilt several times since then.
 He built a pilgrim hospital which is now the Parador Hotel as well as the church which was consecrated in the 12th century.
-An independent tower was added in the 12th century.